Map Marin County forests

 - On the ribbon, on the Map tab, in the Selection group, click Select By Attributes.

 The Geoprocessing pane appears, displaying the Select Layer By Attribute tool.
 You'll create an expression so that this tool will only select counties named Marin.

 - In the Geoprocessing pane, click New expression.

-- Using the menus, create the expression Where NAME is equal to Marin.
+- Using the menus, create the expression Where County Name is equal to Marin.

 - Click Run.